The workplace changed, so we changed with it.

 While the struggles imposed by COVID-19 should not be downplayed, the innovation born of it has been impressive.
 Massive companies like Shopify, Zillow, and REI have recognized the positive work-life-balance gained by working remotely.
 Startups like Voodle, (one of our team’s personal favorites), have been born out of a need for virtual collaboration and connection.
 And here at Mystery we’re in the process of effectively launching our third business in 18 months!

 Mystery started nearly two years ago (!!) as an app that connects people to all the best their city has to offer.
 Partnering with small businesses, utilizing Lyft’s API for transportation, playing on a desire for delight and surprise, that was our niche.
 COVID turned that model upside down and inside out.
 But—thankfully—we quickly leaned into our roots: using technology to create unique, magical experiences.
 Period.
-Over the last several months that’s turned from a Night Out on the town, to an at-home Night In experience supporting dozens of at-risk businesses and nonprofits, to our latest twist: Mystery for Business.
+Over the last several months that’s turned from a Night Out on the town, to an at-home Night In experience supporting dozens of at-risk businesses and nonprofits, to our latest twist: Mystery For Business.
+Our latest product brings surprise and delight to the corporate space with virtual events and corporate gifting solutions for remote teams.

 As small businesses have adapted to survive, so have consumers.
 Date night means something different than it did six months ago, birthdays are celebrated in new ways, and contact is limited to those within your ‘COVID bubble’.
 We’ve made those changes too and are happy to offer our own solutions.
 But where we’ve seen one of the greatest struggles for evolution is in the workplace.
 You can write a report from any desk, give a virtual presentation from any computer, schedule meetings or chat about projects on hundreds of platforms.
 But culture, morale, and team cohesion are a lot harder to create when you’re not sharing four walls.
 A recent survey conducted by the Society for Human Resource Management polling 2,278 HR professionals revealed that 65% of respondents stated maintaining employee morale has been an issue.
 Enter Mystery.
 Remember that comment about surprise and delight?
 Turns out we can lean into that strength and bring it to work teams—regardless of how distributed you may be.
 With a soft launch only a couple months ago, we’ve already hosted virtual events and gifted thousands of Mystery boxes to dozens of companies.
 Without giving away too much (our name is Mystery, remember?), our bad*ss vendors range from freestyle rappers to brew masters, and everything in between.